 Objective 5.
-Provide approximately 250,000 citizens with information about archaeology between 2015 and 2019.
+Provide approximately 250,000 citizens with information about archaeology between 2025 and 2031.

-Cultural Development Program:
+- 5.1 Expand public-private partnership to enhance heritage education efforts. - 5.2 Provide, and increase, state documents and databases on the Internet. - 5.3 Coordinate annual Archaeology Month activities. - 5.4 Produce and distribute archaeology educational materials and web materials to the public

-Activity: State Historic Preservation Office (SHPO) State Outcome Goal: Economic Development Strategies 5.1 Expand public-private partnership to enhance heritage education efforts.
-5.2 5.3 Coordinate annual Archaeology Month activities.
-5.4 Produce and distribute archaeology booklets and web materials to the public.
-5.5 Continue distribution of classroom archaeology materials to schools.
-5.6 Fully implement federal and state programs mandated for the purpose of this objective.
-Indicators Input Number of Archaeology Month events coordinated.
-Number of web-based pages.
-Output Number of archaeology teacher materials distributed. - Number of archaeology booklets distributed.
-Outcome Number of hits on our Internet pages.
-Number of participants attending Louisiana Archaeology Month activities.
-Number of persons reached with booklets, web site and
+- 5.5 Continue distribution of classroom archaeology materials to schools. - 5.6 Fully implement federal and state programs mandated for the purpose of this objective.

-Archaeology Month.
+Input Number of Archaeology Month events coordinated.